 Since he loves this spicy Thai hot sauce so much, I’ve experimented with it in my cooking a few times, and after it came out great in my Asian-Style Turkey Meatloaf, I knew it was the perfect source of spice for this month’s ReDux.
 And I knew exactly what I was going to make with it: Thai Peanut Chicken Satay featuring my finger-licking peanut sauce!

 I have a love of peanut butter, as evidenced by numerous posts on this ingredient, including my Apple Peanut Butter Pancakes, Chocolate Peanut Butter Truffles, and the recent peanut butter lover’s recipe roundup.
 I make a killer peanut sauce for my peanut soba noodles and chicken satay, but had yet to share either of them on this blog.
 What better time than now.

-The original peanut sauce recipe calls for red curry paste, but I decided to use sriracha this time around.
+The original peanut sauce recipe calls for red curry paste, but I decided to use sriracha this time around for this thai peanut chicken satay recipe.
 Although I try to keep things on the milder side because of my 3 year old twin daughters, I also added sriracha to the chicken marinade.
 If you like more spice, feel free to increase the amounts of sriracha in the marinade and/or sauce, or do what my husband did and drizzle sriracha on all over the final dish.
 No offense taken if you do!

 Thai Peanut Chicken Satay

 For the Chicken:

 - 3/4 cup lite coconut milk

 - 2 teaspoons fish sauce

 - 1 tablespoon reduced-sodium soy sauce (for GF, use GF soy sauce/tamari)